JuliaFinMetriX/JFinM_Charts/Readme.md

 # Description

 There are two different graphics:

-- graphics with embedded data: here data is included directly into the javascript code, such that no external data file needs to be loaded.
+- graphics with embedded data: data is included directly into the javascript code, such that no external data file needs to be loaded.
   An html graphics hence consists of a single html output file, and viewing it does not require a local server.